Drinking, New Orleans

 One of the strangest customs that I have ever seen, and only in New Orleans, was a drive-thru Daiquiri shop!
 I actually witnessed cars pulling up and ordering their drinks just like at a coffee shop!
 After paying the cash, the patrons received a covered drink container and a straw sealed in paper - what you did with those two individual items was your responsibility!

-Sidebar: One of my daughter's friends, accustomed to this New Orleans custom, asked for a to-go cup in a Los Angeles bar and was met with an incredulous stare. :)
+Sidebar: One of my daughter's friends, accustomed to this New Orleans custom, asked for a go-cup in a Los Angeles bar and was met with an incredulous stare. :)

 New Orleans tends to have a very laissez-faire attitude.
 I saw this sign and thought it was great!
 I wonder what was inside the shop and if anyone every really called.
 I guess I should have called, but all the curious possibilities may have been crushed by the reality.
 I often prefer the multitude of questions that signs like this one represent.